Skip to content

 What is bloating?

-Bloating is normal and happens when air produced from gut bacteria during digestion, is trapped in the digestive system.
-Chronic bloating however, is another issue entirely and is usually a sign of something going on beneath the surface.
+Bloating is normal and happens when air produced from gut bacteria during digestion gets trapped in the digestive system.
+Chronic abdominal bloating however, is another issue entirely and is usually a sign of something going on beneath the surface.

 While everyone’s individual health case is going to look different, these are the most common symptoms of bloating.
 You don’t have to experience every single symptom to still be struggling with bloating.